Rhode Island Department of Education

-The Rhode Island Department of Education (RIDE) is a state agency in Rhode Island that oversees the elementary and secondary education system from pre-Kindergarten through high school.
+The Rhode Island Department of Education (RIDE) is a state agency in Rhode Island that oversees the elementary and secondary education system from pre-Kindergarten through twelfth grade.
 It is headquartered in Providence.
 RIDE works closely with the Rhode Island Office of the Postsecondary Commissioner (RIOPC), the agency charged with overseeing higher education.
 Together, RIDE and RIOPC aim to provide an aligned, cohesive, and comprehensive education for all students.

-The current Commissioner is Angélica Infante-Green, a former Deputy Commissioner at the New York State Education Department, who was nominated by Governor Gina M. Raimondo in March 2019.
+The current Commissioner for RIDE is Angélica Infante-Green, a former Deputy Commissioner at the New York State Education Department, who was nominated by Governor Gina M. Raimondo in March 2019.
 Infante-Green was confirmed by the Rhode Island Council on Elementary and Secondary Education on March 26, 2019.

 Public Education in Rhode Island

 Rhode Island is home to thirty-two municipal school districts, four regional school districts, four state-operated schools with statewide catchment areas, one regional collaborative, and twenty-five charter schools, for a total of 306 public schools statewide.
 The day-to-day operations of these schools fall primarily under the purview of Local Education Agencies (LEAs).

 State and federal funding, however, is funneled through RIDE as the State Education Agency (SEA).
 RIDE provides funding to LEAs on a per pupil basis, as determined by the state’s funding formula.
 As the SEA, RIDE is also responsible for school accountability, as required under federal law, the most recent iteration being the Every Student Succeeds Act (ESSA), which was signed into law by President Barack Obama on December 10, 2015.